Why operations teams are hard to support with chat-first AI

 Operations content matters because the pain is concrete and immediate.
 Teams usually want help getting through the next hour of work, not another detached demo about what AI might do someday.

-That makes operations blog content, comparison pages, and use-case pages a good way to build a presentable resources section around Saint while keeping the messaging grounded in real work.
+That makes operations blog content, comparison pages, and use-case pages a good way to build a presentable resources section around Casper while keeping the messaging grounded in real work.